lisanka93/news_portal/Readme.md

 For coursework D5 - issue from D4 fixed (thanks Tima!), should all work as specified in brief (couldnt be bothered to create new groups - basic is common, and premium is author)

-TODO: try to make it so that users can only edit and delete their own posts and not from other users
+TODO: when user becomes author, new author objet gets creatd. then, try to make it so that users can only edit and delete their own posts and not from other users